Posting my reflections on B plus or A minus? Assessment in the Creative Disciplines @ University of the Arts London – 09 Feb, 2018.

 We spent all morning talking about power and agency…

 Ok, I’m not going to talk about the first incident (assessor ripping up student work) because it’s possible that this was an extreme example and also because I’m hazy on it.
 It’s possible that it was the student who ripped up his/her work based on feedback.
-I’m going to tweet this shortly and I hope somebody from the session will correct me and say something like, well it was actually, quite the opposite, the student work was never ripped up, in fact, it was a valuable learning experience and … never mind.. but I carefully listened to the second incident and I know that an expert evaluating student work with a red marker in hand did happen.
+I’m going to tweet this shortly and I hope somebody from the session will correct me and say something like, well it was actually, quite the opposite, the student work was never ripped up, in fact, it was a valuable learning experience and … never mind.. but I carefully listened the second incident and I know that this one (crossing out students’ work) did happen.

 Isn’t part of our duty as critical educators help students see the existing hierarchies of power, between students and teachers, between experts and novices, and in the society at multiple levels?
 Isn’t it our duty to recognize the student as a whole person, and set aside our own assumptions and interpretations of what is good or bad?
 Isn’t it our duty to provide a safe space for all learners, a space of trust and well-being?
-I would love to kick that expert out of class, although I think in practice that would be a bit difficult without some sort of drama.
+If I were there, I would kick that expert out of class (although I think in practice that would be a bit difficult without some sort of drama).

 This morning made me think about the importance of creating bonds and relationships in education, of the meaning of feedback and grading, the meaning of power, red marks, crumpled up student works.